Grant Deed Template, Free Download 2026

 A residential or commercial sale is closing and the title company or escrow officer requires a properly formatted grant deed with a legal description, assessor parcel number, and documentary transfer tax declaration before recording.

-You are transferring property between spouses during a marriage or divorce and need an interspousal grant deed to change how title is held, such as converting community property to sole ownership or vice versa.
+You are transferring property between spouses during a marriage or divorce and need an interspousal grant deed template to change how title is held, such as converting community property to sole ownership or vice versa.

 The county recorder has returned a previously submitted deed due to formatting errors, and you need a compliant template that meets your county's margin requirements, font size standards, and recording header specifications.